Mark Hamill, Daisy Ridley React To ‘Star Wars: The Last Jedi’ Title Reveal, Rian Johnson Provides Further Update

-Yesterday was a rather big day for Star Wars fans, as the title for the ninth installment to its cinematic universe was revealed as The Last Jedi.
+Yesterday was a rather big day for Star Wars fans, as the title for the eighth installment to its cinematic universe was revealed as The Last Jedi.
 Not just that, though, but we also got the first poster for the film, too.

 Star Wars fans were overjoyed to get both an update on the film and a new poster that they instantly started to analyze and scour for any additional clues.
 There wasn’t much to learn, though, other than the fact that they’ve used red as its font color, and even that, alongside the rather ominous title, led fans to worry that something rather bad is going to occur to Luke Skywalker in The Last Jedi.

 Skywalker is firmly believed to be the Jedi that the title refers to.
 Which means that Mark Hamill’s response to the revelation was always going to be particularly interesting.
-Mark Hamill provided fans with just when he sat down to spoke to the Associated Press about his new film Brigsby Bear, which premiered at the Sundance Film Festival.
+Mark Hamill provided fans with just when he sat down to spoke to the Associated Press about his new film, Brigsby Bear, which premiered at the Sundance Film Festival.

-As you probably expected Mark Hamill was a fan of the title, explaining,
+As you probably expected Mark Hamill was a fan of the title, explaining as follows.

-“It’s straightforward and minimalist and I like that”
+“It’s straightforward and minimalist and I like that.”

 The release of the title also meant that the actor suddenly had the huge weight of keeping it a secret lifted from his shoulders.
 Something that he was rather relieved about because he had originally pleaded with director Rian Johnson not to tell him such private information, as the powers that be over at Lucasfilm and Disney are always adamant that such news can’t be leaked, and instead needs to be released at exactly the right time.
-Mark Hamill continued,
+Mark Hamill continued as follows.

 But Mark Hamill wasn’t the only member of the Star Wars family to release their reaction to The Last Jedi title reveal.
 Daisy Ridley, who debuted as Rey in Star Wars: The Force Awakens and is expected to share plenty of screen time with Mark Hamill in The Last Jedi, took to her Facebook page to showcase her excitement regarding the news, which she did through the power of the meme.
 You can check out a Twitter version of her post below,